jolson490/sample-webapp-cicd/README.md

 * [Spring Tools 4](https://marketplace.eclipse.org/content/spring-tools-4-spring-boot-aka-spring-tool-suite-4)

 Setup in Eclipse:
-* Do `git clone https://github.com/jolson490/convert-units.git` in your Eclipse workspace folder.
+* Do `git clone https://github.com/jolson490/sample-webapp-cicd.git` in your Eclipse workspace folder.
-* Import, Maven, Existing Maven Projects, then choose the `convert-units` folder you just obtained via `git clone`.
+* Import, Maven, Existing Maven Projects, then choose the `sample-webapp-cicd` folder you just obtained via `git clone`.
-* Right-click this `convert-units` project in Eclipse, Run As, Maven install.
+* Right-click this `sample-webapp-cicd` project in Eclipse, Run As, Maven install.
 * If needed to resolve any errors in Eclipse: right-click the project, Maven, Update Project.

 To start the application in Eclipse: click the project, `Alt+Shift+X,B` to Run Spring Boot App.
-Then you can access the application via your browser at: [http://localhost:8080/convertunits/](http://localhost:8080/convertunits/)
+Then you can access the application via your browser at: [http://localhost:8080/sampleapp/](http://localhost:8080/sampleapp/)